 To develop verified lightweight design solutions and validated calculation procedures, but also to fundamentally understand structural behavior analytical, numerical and experimental methods are applied in a balanced way.

-For a complete list and further information on the institute's research projects, publications and talks see: Fodok
+For a complete list and further information on the institute's research projects, publications and talks see: Fodok, opens an external URL in a new window

-Since 2014 the research unit Christian Doppler (CD) Laboratory for Structural Strength Control of Lightweight Constructions is established at the institute.
-For detailed information on its research topics, research modules and company partners please visit: CD-Lab Homepage
+From 2014 to 2021 the research unit Christian Doppler (CD) Laboratory for Structural Strength Control of Lightweight Constructions was established at the institute.
+For detailed information on its research topics, research modules and company partners please visit: CD-Lab Homepage, opens an external URL in a new window

 The institute is active member of the following expert committees and industry platforms: